budi-kurniawan/linear-regression/README.md

 The workflow is based on Github Actions.
 Upon pushing to the main branch, the following tasks are carried out:

 - Run the unit tests using PyTest,
-- Create a PyPi package and publish it to PyPi using package name 'lin2023',
 - Create a Docker image and publish it to Docker Hub using image name 'lin2023',
 - Deploy the Docker image to ...